levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 date = 2024-08-06T13:33:45-04:00
 +++

-Creating your own programming language is an exciting and eye-opening experience.
-As coders, we rarely if ever get a say in how our tools work.
-Languages like Python, Ruby, C/C++ and even Rust have been around for a while and are used by millions.
-Therefore, adding a feature we want or removing an annoyance is often a multi-year process that goes nowhere.

-Designing your own language however, gives you the freedom to do whatever you want.
-As you dive deeper into the implementation of your interpreter, you will get to make decisions that impact the users of your language, possibly for decades to come.
-If nothing else, you will build empathy with other compiler authors and become a more enlightened engineer.
+Creating your own programming language is a fun experience.
+As coders, we often take compilers for magical tools that just work.
+Underneath, they are just regular software, and with just a few hundred lines of code we can write our own, from scratch.

-This post is the first in a series that will guide you through designing your own programming language, and an interpreter program that will parse and execute your language.
+This post is the first in a series that will guide you through designing your own programming language, and an interpreter program that will read and execute code written in that language.

 ## Quick introduction

-All programming languages, from the friendliest ones like Python, to the incomprehensible ones like C++, are built using two independent components: a lexer and a parser.
-This design pattern has existed for as long as I have been studying computing, so I will take it for granted and use it in this guide.
+All programming languages, from the beginner-friendly ones like Python, to the complicated ones like C++, are built using two independent components: a lexer and a parser.
+This design pattern separates concerns into two distinct parts, leading to a legible and optimal implementation.

-Where our interpreter will diverge is, instead of compiling our language to assembly, like the C++ compiler would do, or to some custom intermediate "bytecode" like the Python interpreter does, we will execute code directly.
+Where our implementation will diverge is, instead of compiling our language to assembly, like the C++ compiler would do for example, or to some custom intermediate "bytecode" like the Python interpreter, we will execute code directly.

-Our interpreter will be written in Rust, so we will not have to worry about memory management or performance (for now), and end up with something that is not just a toy example.
+Our interpreter will be written in Rust, so we will not have to worry about memory management or performance (for now), and will end up with something that actually works.

-All code examples will also have a Rust Playground link, so you can run and edit them as you follow along.
+All code examples will have a Rust Playground reference, so you can run and edit them as you follow along.

 Without further ado, let's get started.